List of Marian apparitions: Positive judgment of related effects

 In some cases, the apparitions do not receive a positive judgment in themselves (because an investigation is still in progress, or because an investigation is judged not to be feasible or necessary, etc.), but elements surrounding the apparition receive approval.

 Approved contemporaneous miracle

 In cases in which a seer reports that Mary appeared to him or her and worked a miracle, ecclesial authorities will occasionally evaluate and certify the miracle – thereby implying belief in the person's account of how it happened – but without directly commenting on the apparition itself.

 Approved public veneration

 There are cases in which the Holy See or a local ordinary chooses not to open or definitively conclude an investigation into the supernatural character of the apparitions themselves, but approves of the public religious activity inspired by the apparition.
 Such approval can come by way of an explicit decree or by implicit means such as the authorization of liturgical veneration.

-Approved public pilgrimages

-For alleged apparitions in this category, public pilgrimages are permitted, but not public veneration.